ThomasQi3141/personal-website-v2/README.md

 # Personal Website

-Source code of my personal website :D
+Source code of my (new) personal website :D

 Built using React from and deployed using AWS Amplify (until I figure out how to host stuff using a Raspberry PI at least)